ppssphysics/UCI_HAR_CourseProject/CodeBook.md

      all observations (i.e. rows)

-## 7. Summarize the data to get mean of all variables by activity group
+## 7. Summarize the data to get mean of variables by activity group
    -----------------------------------------------------------------
    * Use "group_by" and "summarise_each" functions provided by dplyr package.
      The result is a tidy dataset with 6 rows (each type of activity).
 On each row is given the mean of the 79 variables for each corresponding activity.

-## 8. Save the data in ouput text file
+## 8. Save the data in output text file
    -----------------------------------------------------------------
    * Use write.table() function with row.name=FALSE